-Students are our best resources so we share their thoughts with you...along with some valuable reference book and website recommendations.
+Students are the best resources so I share their thoughts with you...along with some valuable reference book and website recommendations.

 STUDENTS SAY ...

 Read what students-including new freshmen (including 2019)-think about their colleges before you consider them ... let me know if you want to connect to learn more!

 "Hi!!
 School's great!!
 I love it!
 I met a great group of friends and my classes are good.
 I ended with a 4.0 this semester!"

 UNIVERSITY OF RICHMOND-Ben

 "Hey Pamela!
 Thanks so much for reaching out.
 I love Richmond.
 I don’t think I’d be happier anywhere else.
 The school is small but it works for me because I feel part of the community already, not just 1 out of 15,000 like I would be at other schools.
 The class sizes are also great for this reason.
 My largest class had18 students and smallest had 12.
 I really got to know my professors, which was amazing.
 The social scene is also great.
 It’s definitely work hard, play hard.
 You will see the whole school out on Saturday night and then see the whole school in the library Sunday night.
 It’s important to note that Greek life is really big, so much so that for guys it’s hard to have a social scene if they are not in a fraternity.
 That being said though there’s a fraternity for everyone.
 Girls don’t need to be in a sorority, but it’s very popular.
 We have second-semester rush which is smart because I have a group of guy friends already on top of my eventual fraternity friends.
 I’ve made some of the strongest friendships of my life at Richmond already.
 I can talk about Richmond all day, In fact, I’ve just been hired to be a tour guide!"